 The task — if that is the right word — I set myself was to research and detail the mechanical signalling within the area of the (now itself abolished) Derby powerbox.
 I have also extended my 'patch' to include the NSR line as far as Uttoxeter (and a bit later for completeness, Rocester and Ashbourne) as the NSR main line is still manually signalled.
 The area also includes lines which didn't survive long enough to see power signalling, notably the GNR Derbyshire extension, the Butterley branch and the brewery railways of Burton on Trent - with all the crossings which once dominated the town.

 It is no surprise, therefore, that I have identified over 250 different signal box locations within this comparatively small area.
 Thanks mainly to the Midland Railway's policy of building small boxes and replacing them with bigger structures when required, many of the sites had up to four different boxes on them over the years.

 I have prepared a diagram which shows the principal signalbox sites and the boundaries of my area of interest...

-Ideally, for each site I would like to be able to determine what was built where and when, the type and size of a particular box, what it looked like, how it was worked, what it controlled, who worked there etc. etc. I know that the information simply does not exist in many, many cases - but therein lies the challenge.
+Ideally, for each site I have tried to determine what was built where and when, the type and size of a particular box, what it looked like, how it was worked, what it controlled, who worked there etc. etc. I know that the information simply does not exist in many, many cases — but therein lies the challenge.